 - Detach the tape library while BS2000 is operating (/DETACH-DEVICE) before you start your manual work on the tape library. - 1.
-Unlock the magazines and remove them from the tape library - ▶ via OCP, see section "Removing and replacing a magazine using the OCP" on page 59. - ▶ via RMU, see section "Removing and replacing a magazine using the RMU" on page 60. - 2.
+Unlock the magazines and remove them from the tape library - > via OCP, see section "Removing and replacing a magazine using the OCP". - > via RMU, see section "Removing and replacing a magazine using the RMU". - 2.
 The finger holes on the back side of the magazines (see figure) allow the user to pull the cartridges out of the slot.
 Remove and insert the cartridge mechanically.
 Repeat the process several times.

-Figure 26: Removing stuck tapes from slot
+Figure 33: Removing stuck tapes from slot

 - 3. During this process the burr will be removing. - 4.
-Insert cartridge in the magazine - 5.
+Insert cartridge in the magazine. - 5.
 Put the magazine back to the tape library.